5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ### Why another guide?
 Although the AppleALC kext comes with about 600 pre-configured Layout-IDs for more than 100 Audio Codecs, the process of *creating* or *modifying* a Layout-ID and integrating the data into the source code for compiling the kext is not documented on the AppleALC repo.

 The hand full of guides I could find stem from an era before AppleALC even existed, when patching AppleHDA was still a thing.
-Most of them are either outdated (I had to use waybackmachine for some), over-complicated or only parts of them are applicable today.
+Most of them are either outdated (I had to use Wayback Machine for some), over-complicated or only parts of them are applicable today.
 And most importantly: ***none*** of them actually explain how to integrate the data into the AppleALC source code to compile the kext!

 The most convincing guide I did find is written in German by MacPeet.
 He has created over 50 (!)
 Layout-IDs for AppleALC over the years.
 It's from 2015 so it predates AppleALC as well.
 Although not all of its instructions are applicable today, his guide introduced a new, partly automated workflow, using tools to visualize the Codec dump and scripts to extract required data from it which previously had to be extracted manually.